qiaoxu123/Self-Driving-Cars/Part3-Visual_Perception_for_Self-Driving_Cars/Module3-Feedforward_Neural_Networks/Module3-Feedforward_Neural_Networks.md

 ### 3. L2-Norm Parameter Penalty

-The most common norm penalty used in neural networks is the L2-norm penalty.
+The most common norm penalty used in neural networks is the **L2-norm penalty**.
 The L2-norm penalty tries to minimize the L2-norm of all the weights in each layer of the neural network.
 Let's take a look at the effect of the L2-norm penalty applied to our problem.
 Remember that our latest design resulted in overfitting on the training data set.
 Adding the L2-norm penalty the loss function results in a much better estimate of the space classification, due to a lower validation set loss over the unregularized network.
 However, this lower validation set loss is coupled with an increase in the training set loss from 0.1 to 0.176.
 In this case the decrease in the generalization gap is higher than the increase in training set loss.
 Do be careful not to regularize too much, however, to avoid falling into the underfitting regime once again.
 Adding a norm penalty is quite easy in most neural network packages.
 If you suspect over fitting, L2-norm penalties might be a very easy remedy that will prevent a lot of waste of time during the design process.

 ![1567954041518](assets/1567954041518.png)